Raghu711p/ragponam-ATLAS/Project/Project/docs/project-specs/README.md

-# Student Evaluator System
+# E-Learning Platform with Auto Evaluation

-A comprehensive Java assignment evaluation system that automates the compilation and testing of student submissions using JUnit tests.
+A comprehensive educational technology platform that provides automated programming assignment evaluation, interactive learning experiences, and real-time feedback for students and educators.

 ## Project Structure